Smith County Texas assistance programs.

 St Paul Children's Foundation provides services across Smith County and nearby areas.
 Other assistance programs are offered for immigrants and seniors in the Tyler Texas region and can include clothing, free food, summer cooling fans and meals.
 They help seniors, immigrants, children, and the vulnerable.
 Call them for information on resources for low income families.
 If there is financial aid, it is limited to referrals only.
 1358 East Richards, Tyler, TX 75702, phone 903-531-9455.

 St. Vincent De Paul may help and offer financial assistance with bills such as rent, water, and gas.
-Clothing closet and a food pantry is offered too.
-Location is 410 South College, Tyler, Texas 75702.
-Phone 903-592-0027
+The parishes have a thrift store, clothing closet and a food pantry is offered too.
+There are multiple churches in Smith County, such as Immaculate Conception Conference.
+The location is 410 South College, Tyler, Texas 75702.
+Phone 903-592-0027, or more Smith County St. Vincent de Paul programs.

 Bethesda Health Clinic – Is a primary medical service provider.
 Provides labs and other medical tests.
 Additional health services include ultrasounds, x-rays, dental care including fillings and extractions.
 Wellness programs and diabetic education may also be provided.
 A sliding fee scale is in place to help you save on and pay your medical bills.
 Phone number is 903-596-8353